mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 proxy itself.
-In this mode the proxy just blindly forwards all payload on its external interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling association.
-That means all incoming traffic, where the destination address matches an by the cliented indicated IP address or range of IP addresses, is forwarded to the client over the tunnel association, except a more specific flow fowarding assocaiation exists where both destination and source IP address as well as any additionally used identifier match (see section {{receiving}}.
+In this mode the proxy just blindly forwards all payload on its external interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunnel association.
+That means all incoming traffic, where the destination address matches an by the client indicated IP address or range of IP addresses, is forwarded to the client over the tunnel association, except a more specific flow forwarding association exists where both destination and source IP address as well as any additionally used identifier match (see section {{receiving}}.